turtlepod/app.turtlepod.xyz/ai-rewriter-extension/README.md

 # AI Rewriter Extension

-A Chrome extension that uses Google's Gemini AI to rewrite selected text or textarea content.
+A Chrome extension that uses Google's Gemini AI or OpenAI's ChatGPT to rewrite selected text or textarea content.

 ## Installation